Tutorial

 $ docker-compose up -d db

-image.
-A similar setup strategy may be used for Kubernetes (with builder
+$ yarn docker:db:migrateThe last command runs yarn db:bootstrap in the builder image.
+A similar setup strategy may be used for Kubernetes (with builderas a starter container).

 Now everything is ready: